Legal Advice for “Non-Compete Agreement” — 24 results

 A non-compete clause (or covenant not to compete) is a term used in contract drafting, and it refers to an agreement under which one party, usually an employee,... more

-Written by attorney Stephen Hance, over 1 year ago.
+Written by attorney Linda Yin Liang, over 2 years ago.

 Recently Non-Compete Agreement seems to be a hot topic raised by the clients in the office.
 Laws governing enforceability of a non-compete agreement is a tricky one by nature anyways.